breigo/playground-58w4djk5/markdowns/filter-with-lambda-expressions.md

 `KeepPositiveNumbers` and `KeepNegativeNumbers` are now really tight - that's fine.

 The only method with some complexity left is `FilterNumbers`.
-Here, we have to iterate over the original `numbers` and add them to `filteredNumbers` if our `filterPredicate` evaluates to true.
+Here, we have to enumerate the original `numbers` and add them to `filteredNumbers` if our `filterPredicate` evaluates to true.

-But isn`t the concept of filtering a collection of elements always the same, no matter if we have a collection of numbers, or timestamps, or people (person objects)?
+But isn`t the concept of filtering a collection of elements always the same, no matter if we have a collection of numbers, or timestamps, or any other type of objects?

 It is!
 And finally we are at the heart of this tutorial: LINQ